There are two types of people in the world:

 Without a garage, you need an all-weather cover (water resistant).
 If you do have a garage, you need a dust cover.

 Sun Lovers Beware

-Protecting your vehicle from UV radiation damage continues to be necessary maintenance if you want your car’s appearance to hold up more than 5 years.
+Protection from this type of damage continues to be necessary maintenance.
+That is IF you want your car’s look to hold up more than 5 years.

 Here’s my ‘how-to’ list for keeping your car sun damage free for 10 or more years:

 - Use a synthetic sealant product on your paint every 3-4 months.
 No product on the market retains UV protection effectiveness more than 2-3 months.

 - Use a vinyl and rubber protectant with UV inhibitors on all exterior vinyl and rubber twice a month.